 The people who listen to my podcast also don't want to hear from somebody calling in his interview from a speaker phone in Starbucks.
 That's why Rule #3 is there — it wastes everybody's time when a guest shows up for an interview in a place with so much background noise that anything recorded would be unusable.
 This rule, in theory, eliminates that.

 Finally, I have Rule #4 there to make it crystal clear that I have the legal right to use the recording being made in any way I wish.
-I'm not trying to get one over on anybody, I'm simply letting guests know that technology changes and we don't know what "podcasts" will look like in the future.
+I'm not trying to get one over on anybody, I'm simply letting guests know that technology changes, and we don't know what "podcasts" will look like in the future or how a recording will be distributed.

 Are You Making Your Podcast Guests Jump Through Too Many Hoops?